mitchhi/dl-song-recommender/README.md

 # Deep Learning Song Recommender

-A content-based music recommendation system that learns song similarity from audio, using listener tags as semantic supervision and spectrogram-based deep learning models to retrieve related songs.

-**App Website:** https://dl-song-recommender.onrender.com

 ## Summary
 This project builds a content-based music recommender that learns song similarity directly from audio.
 Using full-mix and stem spectrograms, we trained a late-fusion ResNet18 to generate song embeddings shaped by genre-tag supervision and contrastive learning.
 The final model powers a web app where users can explore songs and receive recommendations based on learned audio similarity.

+**App Website:** https://dl-song-recommender.onrender.com

 ## Why This Matters (Too wordy.
 Needed?)